si618/AtcDemo/README.md

 - SQLite in browser
 - Blazor WebAssembly client + PWA
 - C# record types for DTOs (Hat-tip: [Ross Lovas](https://github.com/rosslovas) for static class wrapper)
-- NBGV (great for CI/CD pipelines and releases)
+- NBGV (for CI/CD pipelines and releases)
-- EditorConfig for `dotnet format` (mostly taken from roslyn + namespace at top)
+- EditorConfig for `dotnet format` (mostly taken from roslyn + namespace at top of file)
-- File-scoped namespaces (awesome for saving horizontal whitespace)
+- File-scoped namespaces (for saving horizontal whitespace)
-- Directory.Build.props (useful for nbgv & large apps)
+- Directory.Build.props (for nbgv & large apps)

 ## TODO

-- Azure Pipelines or GitHub Actions for builds and deployment
+- Azure Pipelines or GitHub Actions for builds and deployment (dockerise server)
+- Add descriptions for ATC Level and DDD Administration Route codes
 - Unit and browser tests